Sonozuki/NovaEngine/CODING-STYLE.md

 sealed override protected internal ref int Foo => ref Bar;
 ```

-10. Using directives should always be specified in the .csproj file in there own `<ItemGroup>`, sorted alphabetically.
+10. Using directives should be specified in the .csproj file in there own `<ItemGroup>`, sorted alphabetically, unless they are very specific to a small set of classes or if adding the using would lead to ambigious definitions.
 ```cs
 using System; // invalid
 ```